 Like your furnace or AC unit, the filter in an air purifier has to be changed on a regular basis.
-And the purifiers come in different sizes to clean different sized rooms.
-You can learn more about air cleaners in the EPA's "Guide to Air Cleaners in the Home."3
+And the purifiers come in different sizes to clean different-sized rooms.
+You can learn more about air cleaners in the Environmental Protection Agency's "Guide to Air Cleaners in the Home."3

 Is an air purifier right for you?

 If you have allergies and asthma, do a little research and see if an air purifier is right for you.
-Especially if you live in an area that is prone to forest fires, or a big city with lots of pollution.
-I hope this clears up any confusion about humidifiers vs standing air purifiers and how they can impact your asthma.
+Especially if you live in an area that is prone to forest fires or a big city with lots of pollution.
+I hope this clears up any confusion about humidifiers versus standing air purifiers and how they can impact your asthma.

 Has anyone else been using air purifiers?
 Has it helped?
 Let me know in the comments below!